 It’s a cold night in New York City but Benny Leonard and Richie Mitchell provide more than a little heat with one of the greatest opening rounds in boxing history.
-A rematch of their first bout back in 1917 which saw Leonard stop his man in the seventh round, most are expecting another exhibition of “The Ghetto Wizard’s” pugilistic greatness.
-And those expectations are fulfilled but not before Leonard’s fans get the shock of their lives.
+It’s a rematch after their first bout back in 1917 saw Leonard stop his man in the seventh round, and most are expecting another exhibition of “The Ghetto Wizard’s” pugilistic greatness.
+And those expectations would be fulfilled but not before Leonard’s fans got the shock of their lives.

 Since that first clash, Mitchell had notched some thirty wins while losing only once, dropping a newspaper decision to the great Lew Tendler; Benny had been on an even more impressive tear with victories over Johnny Kilbane, Jack Britton, Willie Ritchie and Johnny Dundee.

 Naturally the clever Leonard was feeling very confident and when famous racketeer and gambler Arnold Rothstein told Benny just before the opening bell that he had wagered $25 000 on the champion scoring a first round knockout, Leonard agreed to oblige, especially since Rothstein promised the brilliant pugilist a piece of the action.
 Brandishing his lethal right hand, the champion walked to ring centre in search of a quick KO and less than a minute in it appeared he would get it as he feinted and then drove home a right that put Mitchell on the canvas.

 The challenger rose on unsteady pins at the count of nine and promptly clung to Leonard like a drowning man to a life preserver but the champion disentangled himself and then decked Mitchell again, this time with a left hook.
 When the brave challenger beat the count a second time, Leonard moved in to land a one-two to the chin that put Mitchell down yet again.
 At ringside, Arnold Rothstein had a broad smile on his face.